mammeecoding/Mammee_Quiz_App/README.md

 .
 Ability to minimise or maximize the amount of question .
 Adjustable level of difficulty
 # Tools used
 .
-React: Javascript library for building user interfaces . vite: fast build tool for moderen web apps
+Figma: a designing platform to design websites and application .
+HTML: for building the structure of the website
+.
+CSS: for editing and colorifying the website
-. open trivia database Api: api for accessing the questions
+.
+Javascript: a web building programming language for user interfaces and functionality of the website . open trivia database Api: api for accessing the questions
 # Usage
-.the users can take a really quick quiz anty time anywhere and any category they want
+.the users can take a really quick quiz any time anywhere and any category they want